MaJerle/lwcell/docs/user-manual/inter-thread-comm.rst

 * It checks if command is valid and if it has corresponding initial AT sequence, such as ``AT+CIPSTART``
 * It locks **sync_sem** semaphore and waits for processing thread to unlock it

-  * *Processing thread* is in charge to read respone from *ESP* and react accordingly.
+  * *Processing thread* is in charge to read respone from *GSM* and react accordingly.
 See previous section for details.

 * If application uses *blocking mode*, it unlocks command **sem** semaphore and returns response
 * If application uses *non-blocking mode*, it frees memory for message and sends event with response message